-TMZ 1302 Beginning Tamazight II
+TMZ 1302 Beginning Tamazight II 3 SCH

-Prerequisite: TMZ 1301 or instructor's consent

-The course is offered to students who have completed TMZ 1301 or who are able to demonstrate a competence in the language equal to that of students who have completed the previous course.
+Prerequisite: TMZ 1301 or instructor's consent 3 lecture hours The course is offered to students who have completed TMZ 1301 or who are able to demonstrate a competence in the language equal to that of students who have completed the previous course.
 The course reinforces formal aspects of Tamazight (phonology, morphology, and syntax) introduced in TMZ 1301, and acquaints students with other features of Tamazight culture with specific reference to values and norms, history, and contemporary issues.
-Through these activities, the course contributes to the students' ability to communicate effectively in Tamazight.
+Through these activities, the course contributes to the students' ability to communicate effectively inTamazight.